Description Link to heading

 Solution Link to heading

-loop of two layers, one for row and another for column.
+Compared with usual backtracking, we need for loop of two layers, one for row and another for column.
 A recursive process is used to determine exactly which number to fill in the space.

-, please pay attention to the role of return value in recursion.
+This return type of this function is bool, please pay attention to the role of return value in recursion.

-Also a function to determine whether board
+Also a function to determine whether board is legal is required.

 Code Link to heading